Do Fitbits Work Without A Phone? Your Guide to Hands-Free Fitness

 How Long Fitbits Store Your Data

 Your Fitbit has built-in memory that acts like a tiny storage unit for your health data.
-Most Fitbit models can store data internally for about 7 days before they start overwriting old information.
+Most Fitbit models can store data internally for about 7 days, and Google says older data might be deleted past that point.

 This means you could go on a week-long camping trip without your phone and not lose any important fitness data.
 Your Fitbit keeps everything safe until you get back to civilization.